lukevanlukevan/LV-Tools/README.md

  - **LV Clip by Attribute**
  >Use an input attribute to clip geometry.
 Really clean, fast, and works on most types of geo.
 A big plus is that it doesn't need high resolution geo and is about 50 million times faster than a boolean.
 Works on curves too!

+ - **LV Cycle Attribute**
+>Cycle input attribute over time.
+Controls for the shape of remap, loop duration, direction, amount of loops and more.

  - **LV Mat**
  >Another one that is not fancy at all, but I use this almost every time.
 Rather than hopping to `/mat` and back, this is an on stream material assignment (like the material sop) that automatically assigns dives into a matnet.